kongondo/MenuBuilder/README.md

 * Advanced features (e.g. add pages via selector, menu settings) permissible to superadmins only
 * Delete single or all menu items without deleting the menu itself
 * Easily render menus and breadcrumbs in the frontend using MarkupMenuBuilder
+* Optionally create complex menu structures by returning only menu items using MarkupMenuBuilder and passing these to your custom recursive menu function
 * Fully multilingual

 ## How to Install